kylebergmeier/MSDS696/README.md

 # MSDS696
 In this project I developed a model to preoject the number of wins a college football team had in 2022.
 Data was collected from a Kaggle source that had a comprehensive list of the statistics the teams produced over the course of the season.
-The features were then run through many tests to determine which of them would do the best job in prejecting the win total.
+The features were then run through many tests to determine which of them would do the best job in projecting the win total.

 ![Def_Heatmap](https://github.com/user-attachments/assets/f0db8f63-ff25-4dbc-b437-6b4e02a80fbf)
 ![Off_Heatmap](https://github.com/user-attachments/assets/3e3d0338-e346-452b-8408-360e18c2e307)